kuntalchandra/parking_lot/README.md

 It supports execution using file `bin/parking_lot file_input.txt`
 It also supports interactive execution `bin/parking_lot`
 Run tests `nosetests parking_lot/services/tests/parking_lot_service_test.py -v`
-End to End tests using file input `nosetests tests/parking_lot_file_input_test.py -v`
+End-to-End tests using file input `nosetests tests/parking_lot_file_input_test.py -v`

-## Further plan of actions
+## Further, plan of actions
 0. A lot of cleanup and refactoring needed.
 Suddenly introducing DB has affected the design principles.
+1. Isolate tests DB.
+Introduce a light database to set up while setup script loads and tear down once usage is over.
-1. Distribute the service actions e.g. park, exit, availability all should follow SRP.
+2. Distribute the service actions e.g. park, exit, availability all should follow SRP.
-2. Allow different types of vehicles
+3. Allow different types of vehicles
-3. Introduce slot levels to distinguish based on vehicle type
+4. Introduce slot levels to distinguish based on vehicle type
-4. Introduce a chat bot which can recognise voice to text interpretation
+5. Introduce a chat bot which can recognise voice to text interpretation
-5. Understand the feasibility to go for an aggregator model for available
+6. Understand the feasibility to go for an aggregator model for available
 peer to peer parking spaces?
-6. Introduce different pricing based on the location crowd and peak timings.
+7. Introduce different pricing based on the location crowd and peak timings.